paritytech/capi/docs/getting_started/first_steps.md

 + .sent()
 ```

-Next, let's specify what data we want resolved from this tx's execution (in this case, we'll resolve the block in which the extrinsic was finalized).
+Next, we specify what data we want to resolve from this extrinsic's submission.
+In this case, we'll resolve the block in which the extrinsic was finalized.

 ```diff
 Balances